brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 - Should there be a tools or actions endpoint with a map from Action Name to Tool Name, or is it fun to try and figure out the association yourself

 - Should ActionToSkip be removed and just use Optional or maybe Skippable bool to indicate?

+## Response Codes Advanced

+The server returns a numeric code with each response.
+These are documented here:

+...TODO...

 ## Terminology

 The game should follow a consistent terminology.
 Please report in discord if the documentation or an endpoint uses inconsistent or contradictory terminology.